Tight maps and holomorphicity: Continuous bounded cohomology

 We will from here on restrict our attention to cohomology in degree two and to Hermitian Lie groups.
 Let $G$ be a Hermitian Lie group and $\mathcal{X}$ the associated symmetric space.
-Then defines a cocycle, where $\Delta(g_0 x_0,g_1 x_0,g_2 x_0)$ denotes the triangle with geodesic sides with corners $g_i x_0$ for some point $x_0\in \mathcal{X}$.
-We will denote the corresponding cohomology class by $\kappa_G$.
+Then defines a cocycle, where $\Delta(g_0 x_0,g_1 x_0,g_2 x_0)$ denotes a triangle\footnote{How we fill $\Delta(g_0 x_0,g_1 x_0,g_2 x_0)$ is not important as $\omega$ is exact.} with geodesic sides with vertices $g_i x_0$ for some point $x_0\in \mathcal{X}$.
+This cocycle is continuous and bounded.
+The corresponding cohomology class is called the \emph{K\"ahler class} and will be denoted by $\kappa_G$\footnote{The more common notation in the literature is $\kappa_G^b$.}.
 It is implicit in the definition that $\kappa_G$ depends on the complex structure $J$.
 We will sometimes use the notation $\kappa_{G,J}$ or write $(G,J)$ for a group with a certain complex structure associated to it when the dependence is crucial.
 From the definition of this class we see immediatly that $\kappa_{G,-J}=-\kappa_{G,J}$.

-The norms $||\kappa^b_{G}||$ were computed for the classical case in \cite{A4} and equals $r_{G}\pi$, where $r_{G}$ is the real rank of the group $G$.
-Another approach using the Maslov index in \cite{A14} covered the exceptional cases. \begin{defi} Let $\rho\colon G_1\rightarrow G_2$ be a homomorphism between Hermitian Lie groups.
+The norms $||\kappa_{G}||$ were computed for the classical case in \cite{B4} and equals $r_{G}\pi$, where $r_{G}$ is the real rank of the group $G$.
+Another approach using the Maslov index in \cite{B14} covered the exceptional cases. \begin{defi} Let $\rho\colon G_1\rightarrow G_2$ be a homomorphism between Hermitian Lie groups.
 We say that $\rho$ is tight if $||\rho^* \kappa_{G_2}||=||\kappa_{G_2}||$. \end{defi}

-The following theorem from \cite{A8} allows us to translate results concerning tight homomorphisms to tight maps. \begin{thm} The homomorphism $\rho\colon G_1\rightarrow G_2$ is tight if and only if the corresponding totally geodesic map $\rho\colon\mathcal{X}_1\rightarrow \mathcal{X}_2$ is tight. \end{thm}
+The following theorem from \cite[Proposition 6]{B8} allows us to translate results concerning tight homomorphisms to tight maps. \begin{thm} The homomorphism $\rho\colon G_1\rightarrow G_2$ is tight if and only if the corresponding totally geodesic map $\rho\colon\mathcal{X}_1\rightarrow \mathcal{X}_2$ is tight. \end{thm}

 Let $G=G_1\times...\times G_n$ be a decomposition of $G$ into simple factors and $\mathcal{X}=\mathcal{X}_1\times... \times\mathcal{X}_n$ be the corresponding decomposition of the symmetric space into irreducible symmetric spaces.
 The complex structure $J$ on $\mathcal{X}$ determines a complex structure $J_i$ on each $\mathcal{X}_i$.
 Recall that for an irreducible Hermitian symmetric space there are two possible choices of complex structure.
-We have, \cite{A8},
+We have, \cite{B8},

-and with a slight abuse of notation we write $\kappa_{G,J}=\sum_i{\kappa_{G_i,J_i}^b}$ .
+and with a slight abuse of notation we write $\kappa_{G,J}=\sum_i{\kappa_{G_i,J_i}}$.
 The complex structure $J$ for $\mathcal{X}$ thus defines an orientation for each $H^2_{cb}(G_i)$.